-A lot of writers I like have moved to substack.
+A lot of writers I like have moved to Substack.

-I presume that some of them are doing it for a big payday, e.g. Danny Lavery was kind enough to tell the Times that his 2-year Substack contract was worth $430,000.1
+I presume that some of them are doing it for a big payday, e.g. Danny Lavery was kind enough to tell the Times that his 2-year Substack contract was worth $430,000.1 Others say that it multiplied their readership.

 - share my email